nlamonaco86/repairTracker/README.md

 # repairTracker

-## Description

 repairTracker is a full-stack application using Node.js, Express, MySQL, Sequelize, Passport, Express-Handlebars, JQuery and Bootstrap.

 This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair based on five different statuses (received, in progress, waiting on parts, complete, paid) as one would in an automobile, electronics, appliance or other repair shop.

+# Features:

+## Complete User Authentication System

+The server automatically creates an Administrator account on the first startup, which can then be user to create user (employee, manager, etc.) accounts.

+Users are able to reset their password with a temporary code sent to their e-mail, and will be prompted to make a new password on their next login.

+## Track and Manage Repair Order Statuses

-Repair techs can log into the Employees section with a valid login (provided by the company's administrator) to manage order status, add photos, view work notes, and update either as needed.
+Repair techs can log into the Employees section to create work orders, manage work order statuses, add photos, as well as view and edit work notes.

+## Complete Invoice system

 Technicians can also generate a printable or .pdf invoice for each work order.

-Administrators are able to create new users and delete orders from the database.
-Managers can also delete orders.
+The invoice calculates labor and parts costs, as well as local sales tax.

+## Customer Portal

-Customers can view the Tracker page to lookup the current status of their order.
+Customers can view the Tracker page to lookup the current status of their order, as well as retrieve their invoice.

 repairTracker is intended for use on an iPad in a mobile setting, but is responsive to all screen sizes.